RayTang88/MLP-Code/readme.txt

-Git is a free software
+Git is a very well free software